 Research Associate Program

-The Research Associate Program (RAP) is a volunteer program that exposes undergraduate and post-baccalaureate students to research activities in an emergency care setting.
-The program is designed to involve Research Associates in many elements of the performance of research while providing opportunities for observing clinical practice and interacting with clinical providers and patients in Emergency Department.
+The Research Associate Program is a research program that occurs in a clinical setting.
+The program is designed to involve Research Associates in many elements of the performance of clinical research, while providing opportunities for observing clinical practice, and for extended interaction with clinical providers and patients.
+The program provides educational and practical experiences that increase knowledge about clinical research methodology and clinical care and may enhance participant’s application to medical or graduate school.

 Clinical Practice